-Here's what I learned while building 100+ online communities where users can discuss topics they are passionate about.I explain my discipline with the help of Paul Adam's visualization of structures and influence in social networks.
-Paul's infamous Social Circles slide deck
+Here's what I learned while building 100+ virtual communities where users can think together and be immersed in topics they are passionate about.I explain my discipline with the help of Paul Adam's visualization of structures and influence in social networks.
+[Paul's infamous Social Circles slide deck]

 As a Community designer/ manager...
-I build social network structures from the bottom-up... one topic, one discussion at a time, till some sort of critical mass is reached and the conversation takes off.
+I build community structures from the bottom-up... one topic, one discussion, one workflow at a time... till some sort of critical mass is reached and the conversation takes off.

-This is pretty much the opposite of top-down influencer marketing that attempts to reach customers by expensive media buys and highly inefficient social media "engagement" programs.
+This is pretty much the opposite of top-down social media influencer platforms that attempt to engage users and customers via expensive media buys and highly inefficient social media "engagement" programs.

 In Social Network Analysis (SNA) a strong tie is defined as a connection you have with someone you are close to (e.g., friend or family)... a frequent, persistent, trusted and empathetic connection.